jwstanly/personal-website/README.md

 ## Credit

 Huge thanks to Ryan Yost and his [React Single Page Application Starter](https://github.com/ryanjyost/react-spa-starter)!
-This repo defined the CloudFormation resources for S3, CloudFront, and Route53.
+This repo helped with the CloudFormation resource definitions for S3, CloudFront, and Route53.
 I also took inspiration from this repo to use ShellJS and env-cmd together for some nice staging environement aware scripts.

 ## Replication